Stripe’s sales reps forge meaningful client relationships with Slack Connect

 Building powerful customer relationships in Slack channels

 Slack has been integral to Stripe’s sales process since DeWitt Grosser arrived in 2016, when prospects were mainly startups and developers.
-‘We were early Slack Connect adopters,’ says James Dyett, Stripe’s head of global product sales and payments optimisations.
-‘A customer suggested it, and then it caught fire within Stripe.’
+“We were early Slack Connect adopters,” says James Dyett, Stripe’s head of global product sales and payments optimizations.
+“A customer suggested it, and then it caught fire within Stripe.”

 In fact, in 2019, when Slack CEO and co-founder Stewart Butterfield wrote a blog post about Slack Connect (formerly called shared channels), Dyett chimed in on Twitter to express his enthusiasm for the feature, especially when it came to supporting sales, customers and success teams.

-Today, sales teams at Stripe focus on the earliest-stage startups all the way through global Fortune 500 companies, and use Slack Connect to engage with customers, keep communication organised and teams in sync and jump on sales opportunities.
+Today, sales teams at Stripe focus on the earliest-stage startups all the way through global Fortune 500 companies, and use Slack Connect to engage with customers, keep communication organized and teams in sync, and jump on sales opportunities.

 Maintaining close connections from pre-sale to signed contract